lucasbotellaroca/Covid-19_Reproduction_Rate_Estimator/README.md

 ### Notebooks
 * To be able to execute notebooks it is required to have access to my Google Cloud Platform Project and a clients_secrets.json file, if not already conceded please contact me at lucasbotellaroca@gmail.com
- 1. Once shared clients_secrets.json place that file in notebooks folder.
+ 1. Once shared clients_secrets.json place that file in [notebooks](https://github.com/lucasbotellaroca/Covid-19_Reproduction_Rate_Estimator/tree/main/notebooks) folder.
  2. Execute notebooks
- *It is important to note that file weather_data.ipynb is not possible to be executed due to lack of resources, detailed in memory.
+ **It is important to note that file [00_weather_data.ipynb](https://github.com/lucasbotellaroca/Covid-19_Reproduction_Rate_Estimator/blob/main/notebooks/00_weather_data.ipynb) is not possible to be executed due to lack of resources, detailed in memory.
 ### Streamlit Applications
- 1. Place yourself in folder frontend and run commands detailed above.
+ 1. Place yourself in folder [frontend](https://github.com/lucasbotellaroca/Covid-19_Reproduction_Rate_Estimator/tree/main/frontend) and run commands detailed above.

 * All libraries necessary to run this project are listed in file [requirements.txt](https://github.com/lucasbotellaroca/Death-Forecast-Models-Based-on-Political-Responses-COVID-19/blob/main/requirements.txt).